Mark leads Portland against San Francisco after 23-point game

 San Francisco; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Portland faces San Francisco after Alexis Mark scored 23 points in Portland’s 73-66 victory against the Santa Clara Broncos.
+BOTTOM LINE: Portland plays San Francisco after Alexis Mark scored 23 points in Portland’s 73-66 victory over the Santa Clara Broncos.

 The Dons are 8-3 on their home court.
-San Francisco is 6-11 against opponents with a winning record.
+San Francisco averages 65.1 points while outscoring opponents by 1.4 points per game.

 The Pilots are 15-3 in WCC play.
-Portland leads the WCC with 18.3 assists.
-McKelle Meek leads the Pilots with 4.4.
+Portland is 21-2 when it has fewer turnovers than its opponents and averages 14.4 turnovers per game.

-San Francisco is shooting 38.7% from the field this season, 2.4 percentage points lower than the 41.1% Portland allows to opponents.
-Portland averages 14.1 more points per game (77.8) than San Francisco allows (63.7).
+San Francisco averages 7.1 made 3-pointers per game, 2.8 more made shots than the 4.3 per game Portland gives up.
+Portland averages 6.9 made 3-pointers per game this season, 0.1 more makes per game than San Francisco allows.

-The Dons and Pilots face off Thursday for the first time in WCC play this season.
+The Dons and Pilots meet Thursday for the first time in WCC play this season.

-TOP PERFORMERS: Freja Werth is averaging 16 points and six rebounds for the Dons.
-Mia Vuksic is averaging 1.1 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Emma Trawally Porta is averaging 11 points and 6.2 rebounds for the Dons.
+Freja Werth is averaging 2.0 made 3-pointers over the last 10 games.

-Meek is averaging 6.1 points and 4.4 assists for the Pilots.
-Maisie Burnham is averaging 18.5 points over the last 10 games.
+Maisie Burnham is scoring 17.0 points per game and averaging 5.1 rebounds for the Pilots.
+Emme Shearer is averaging 1.3 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Dons: 5-5, averaging 62.9 points, 29.8 rebounds, 13.8 assists, 7.3 steals and 3.1 blocks per game while shooting 37.7% from the field.
 Their opponents have averaged 61.8 points per game.